How to organize your digital notes: build a personal knowledge management system with the Calmer Notes method

 This is the most exciting step.
 Now that you have gone through the process of clearly sending out your goals for building a PKM system, and mindfully choosing apps to support this, you can import your existing data with confidence.

 You will be able to cull and curate as appropriate, since you know why you’re saving information.
 This will also also help you going forward as you continue to grow, collect, cultivate, and curate your personal knowledge management system into a robust, useful, supportive resource for accomplishing your goals.

 Ready to build a personal knowledge management system that fits your life?
-Order Calmer Notes
+Enroll in the Calmer Notes Course

 I’ve created Calmer Notes: Personal Knowledge Management for Busy People based on my own two-decade experience of applying personal knowledge management in a wide variety of work environments.
 The Calmer Notes method will take you through the process of creating and maintaining a tailored, mindfully-designed personal knowledge management system to organize your digital notes and files.